Jacky3003/c01w24lab4/deliverables/Tasks.md

 - Was person 4 for the lab, so, i did all the things person 4 is supposed to do.
 Pretty straight forward.

 ## Seven Jang ()
+- Was person 6, responsible for helping to create the PR template and facilitating the PR of Branch C into devel branch.